Launching the (40-Year-Old) Sailboat

 But I could also see how hard it was for him to live without his boat, even temporarily.
 I was feeling guilty that he’d taken a break from what is like oxygen to him—sailing.

-My partner grew up learning how to sail and build wooden boats from his beloved elders.
-He also grew up on a mountain and was taught to live an alternative lifestyle.
+My partner grew up learning how to build and sail wooden boats from his beloved elders.
+He loves boats and sailing so much.

+He loves to be with his family, helping them.
 That’s how he feels close to his loved ones.
 That’s what they all love.
 That’s how they all feel love.

 And I completely support all of that.
 I think it’s beautiful.
 Even if I’m elsewhere.

-He knew I wanted to remain in the Vancouver, BC, region this winter, so he went down south without me to begin his boat project.
+So when I told him I wanted to remain in the Vancouver, BC, region this winter and spring, he went down south without me to begin his boat project and to make trips to loved ones.

 I was so happy for both of us.
 I loved that I could experience missing him.
 Spending time away, working independently, makes us excited to see each other again.
 I love that feeling.

 His first step in bringing his sailboat out of storage was to have it moved to the working area of the boatyard.
-That’s where my partner could pull apart, investigate, and fix anything on his boat.
+That’s where my partner could pull apart, inspect, and fix anything on his boat.

-He needed to do this hard work to get his boat safely back on the water.
-He also needed to do this hard work to pass a survey that his insurance company requires every so many years.
+He needed to do this hard work to get his boat safely back on the water—and to pass a survey that his insurance company requires every so many years.
+Like when a boat turns 40.

 So I traveled down south to help him in the boatyard.
 He sent me on errands to boat shops.
 He told me what to look for, ask for, measure, order, pick up, and bring back to him.